 Contributed by Constance from The Adventures of Panda Bear

-Everyone who visits will want to be sure and cruise the famous high altitude Trail Ridge Road across the park’s length, take a stroll around beautiful Bear Lake, and hike to to spot wildlife like moose, bighorn sheep, and black bears.
+Everyone who visits will want to be sure and cruise the famous high altitude Trail Ridge Road across the park’s length, take a stroll around beautiful Bear Lake, and hike to spot wildlife like moose, bighorn sheep, and black bear.

 While it’s easy to spend a full week here, 3 days feels like an absolute minimum to have time to check out both the east and west sides of the park, hike a trail, and enjoy the gateway towns of Grand Lake and/or Estes Park.

 While Rocky Mountain National Park is beautiful year round, visitors should plan on exploring the park between mid-June and early October if they want to count on all trails and roads being open and clear of snow.